dfolio/pandoc-df-thesis-template/Readme.md

 The template is organized as follows:

 - `README.md`: these instructions;

 - `License`: terms of reuse (CC-By-4.0 license);

-- `Makefile`: contains instructions for building the thesis output based on [Pandoc] framework.\
+- `Makefile`: contains instructions for building the thesis output based on [Pandoc] framework.

    You may need to modify this `Makefile` to fit your needs;

-- `_data/`: auxiliary information on/for the thesis;
+- `_data/`: auxiliary information on/for the thesis

+   > Note: the basis metadata (title, authors,...) are defined in `_data/variables.yml`!;

 - `_layouts/`: where is stored the modified [Pandoc] template;

 - `_md/`: the (modified) markdown sources of the dissertation;

-- `_sass/`: these are [SASS] partials that can be imported into your `.scss` file swhich will then be processed into [CSS](https://www.w3schools.com/css/) styles that define the styles to be used for `html`, `epub` and `docbook5`.
+- `_sass/`: these are [SASS] partials that can be imported into your `assets/scss/` files which will then be processed into [CSS](https://www.w3schools.com/css/) styles that define the styles to be used for `html`, `epub` and `docbook5`.

-- `assets/`: the materials of the thesis (e.g. figures, bibliographies) or things planed to be published with the thesis;
+- `assets/`: the materials of the thesis (e.g. figures, bibliographies, css, fonts) or things planed to be published with the thesis;

-  **Note**: the publishable stuffs are now in `build/assets`!
+  > **Note**: the publishable stuffs are now in `build/assets`! while the root `assets/` folder is intended to contains the necessary materials that are used to generate the publishable things.

 Once a `make <target>` is performed, the following folders should appear:

-- `build/`: all build stuff and mandatory materials are generated/copied in this folder.
+- `build/`: all built stuff and mandatory materials are generated/copied in this folder.

   - `build/<MAIN_DOC_BASENAME>.<target>`: the single file targets, e.g. when targets are `pdf`, `epub`, `docx`, `odt`.